nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

     - `INDEX`: the index number of the statement in the financial report, stored as an int
 - Commands in the correct format will then be parsed to extract index, and a `DeleteCommand` object will be created with the relevant attribute information
+    - Details on implementation for parsing is documented below
 - rainyDay will then call Command.execute(), where the indicated transaction will be deleted from the financial report

 #### Design considerations